 Walton, a parent to thirteen children, currently lives in the South Lake Minnetonka area of Minnesota but hails from Rose Terrace Community, Fort Knox, Kentucky.
 After close to 30 years between the active, Guard and Reserve components; as an enlisted man and later officer; operating in a series of successful assignments which has taken him literally around the world twice as a member of America’s Army — Colonel Walton retired from the United States Army Reserve at the same location he entered enlisted service: his home town, Fort Knox — in 2010.

 He was one of the Army Reserve’s most senior contingency Public Affairs officers, having seen deployments during his career to several countries in Africa, the Far East, Central and Southern Europe, and Central America; Bosnia, Sardinia, Hungary; and provided public affairs assistance to military and civilian commands resolving the aftermaths of hurricanes in Louisiana, Florida and Mississippi.
 He has been deployed three times to Southwest Asia, supporting Operations Desert Shield/Desert Storm, Enduring Freedom, and Iraqi Freedom.

 His most recent overseas tour was to serve as Public Affairs Planner and Operator as well as part of the web development and enhancement team for the United States European Command based in southern Germany.

-Walton currently works as part of the United States Air Force as Deputy Director, Public Affairs for the Arnold Engineering Development Complex/Arnold Air Force Base, Tennessee.
+Walton currently works with the United States Air Force as a part of the Public Affairs team supporting the Air Force Materiel Command, Wright-Patterson Air Force Base Ohio.